openstack/ironic/doc/source/dev/dev-quickstart.rst

     # If using MySQL, you need to create the initial database
     mysql -u root -pMYSQL_ROOT_PWD -e "create schema ironic"

-..
-NOTE: if you choose not to install mysql-server, ironic will default to
+   .. note:: if you choose not to install mysql-server, ironic will default to
             using a local sqlite database.

 #.
 Create a configuration file within the ironic source directory::